NSWC Panama City, BYU develop and test algorithms for dynamic multi-UUV bathymetry localization

 |0

-This work, NSWC Panama City, BYU develop and test algorithms for dynamic multi-UUV bathymetry localization [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSWC Panama City, BYU develop and test algorithms for dynamic multi-UUV bathymetry localization, by Jeremy Roman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NSWC Panama City, BYU develop and test algorithms for dynamic multi-UUV bathymetry localization